Skip to navigation Skip to content Skip to subnav

 (B) Have training in teaching techniques and adult learning styles.
 This training may occur not later than one year after the apprenticeship instructor has started to provide the related technical instruction.

 (5) Wage schedule.
 A schedule of progressively increasing wages to be paid to an apprentice consistent with the skill acquired.
-The entry wage shall not be less than minimum wage or 50 percent of the journey-worker rate, whichever is highest, for adult registered apprentices, unless a higher wage is required by other applicable State or federal law, rule, or by collective bargaining agreement.
+The entry wage shall not be less than minimum wage or 50 percent of the journey-worker rate, whichever is highest, for adult registered apprentices, unless a higher wage is required by other applicable State law or rules or federal law or regulations, or by collective bargaining agreement.
 For purposes of this subdivision, “journey-worker rate” is the rate of pay established by the sponsor for an apprentice who has met all of the skill, knowledge, and competency requirements for that occupation.

 (6) Fringe benefits.
 Fringe benefits made available to nonapprentices within the company shall also be available to apprentices registered in the company’s apprenticeship program.